emg110/algorand-qrcode/README.md

 Examples:
     - Draw in terminal window:
-    qrcode -p 1000000 -b "Payment for coffee" -a 45 -n "This is a test transaction for QR code generator"
+    node qrcode -a 1000000 -l "Coffee" -s 45 -n "This is a test transaction for Algorand payment QR code generator" -p
     - Save as png image:
-    qrcode -o out.png -p 1000000 -b "Payment for coffee" -a 45 -n "This is a test transaction for QR code generator"
+    node qrcode -o algorandQR.png -a 1000000 -l "Coffee" -s 45 -n "This is a test transaction for Algorand payment QR code generator"
-    - Use red as foreground color: qrcode -d F00 -o out.png -p 1000000 -b "Payment for coffee" -a 45 -n "This is a test transaction for QR code generator"
+    - Use red as foreground color: node qrcode -f F00 -o algorandQR.png -a 1000000 -l "Coffee" -s 45 -x -n "This is a test transaction for Algorand payment QR code generator"
 ```
 If not specified, output type is guessed from file extension.<br>
 Recognized extensions are `png`, `svg` and `txt`.